caiusb/website/src/pages/blog/2025-12-30-self-hosted-postgres/index.md

 ```

 The final piece of the puzzle is setup regular "base" backups.
-These will backup the entire dataset, and give us a "base" for the WAL logs to be applied to in order to get our Point-In-Time restore.
+These will backup the entire dataset, and give us a "base" for the WAL logs to be applied to in order to get our Point-In-Time Restore.

 ```yaml
 apiVersion: postgresql.cnpg.io/v1